Sharp inverse statements for kernel interpolation: Discussion

+For the case of $\Omega$ being a compact Lipschitz region, the only inverse statement so far was given in \cite{schaback2002inverse} and was formulated in terms of $L^\infty(\Omega)$ convergence rates.
+In contrast to \Cref{th:inverse_statement_generalized}, it covered only the edge case of smoothness $\tau$ (instead of intermediate smoothnesses $\beta \in (0, \tau]$) and did not yield a sharp inverse statement, thus leaving a ``gap of $d/2$''.
+Such a gap is no longer existent in the present approach which considers $L^2(\Omega)$ convergence rates.
+In fact, our inverse statement \Cref{th:inverse_statement_generalized} is exactly \cite[Theorem 6.2]{narcowich2007direct}, however for the case of a compact Lipschitz region $\Omega$ instead of the sphere $\mathbb{S}^{d-1}$.

 \Cref{th:inverse_statement_generalized} makes use of well distributed points due to considering the fill distance $h_{X}$.
-This is a frequent assumption in kernel based approximation, and also useful in applications since greedy algorithms as the $P$-greedy algorithm are known to provide well distributed points \cite[Theorem 19 \& 20]{wenzel2021novel}.
-It remains open whether and how inverse statements can be generalized to adaptively distributed points.
+This is a frequent assumption in kernel based interpolation, and also useful in applications since greedy algorithms as the $P$-greedy algorithm are known to provide well distributed points \cite[Theorem 19 \& 20]{wenzel2021novel}.
+It remains open whether and how inverse statements can be generalized to adaptively distributed points, such as greedily selected points \cite{wenzel2023analysis, santin2024optimality}.

-The key ingredients for the proof of \Cref{th:inverse_statement_generalized} have been the technical statement of \Cref{prop:disc_L2_from_cont_L2_new} as well as standard RKHS analysis tools including stability estimates.
-These tools do not seem to rely to much on the considered domain $\Omega \subset \R^d$, such that an extension to sphere or more general manifolds seems possible: In the case of manifolds, the asymptotic of fill and separation distance for well distributed points still coincide -- in view of Eq.~\eqref{eq:geometric_bounds} they will however depend on the effective dimension of the manifold instead of the dimension of the ambient space.
-Also weakening the assumption of a Lipschitz boundary or cone condition might be possible, as \cite{wenzel2022stability} showed that the $L^\infty(\Omega)$ error estimates do not depend significantly on the shape of the domain $\Omega \subset \R^d$ -- though it remains open whether this holds as well for the $L^2(\Omega)$ error.
+The key ingredients for the proof of \Cref{th:inverse_statement_generalized} have been the technical statement of \Cref{prop:disc_L2_from_cont_L2_new} as well as standard RKHS analysis tools including stability estimates as in \Cref{th:stability_statement}.
+These tools do not seem to rely too much on the considered domain $\Omega \subset \R^d$, such that an extension to manifolds seems possible: In the case of manifolds, the asymptotic of fill and separation distance for well distributed points still coincide -- in view of Eq.~\eqref{eq:geometric_bounds} they will however depend on the effective dimension of the manifold instead of the dimension of the ambient space.
+Also weakening the assumption of a Lipschitz boundary or cone condition might be possible, as \cite{wenzel2024stability} showed that the $L^\infty(\Omega)$ error estimates do not depend significantly on the shape of the region $\Omega \subset \R^d$ -- though it remains open whether this holds as well for the $L^2(\Omega)$ error.